-The Madeira Whale Museum (Museu da Baleia da Madeira) would like to invite you to attend the 30th Annual Conference of the European Cetacean Society at Funchal, Madeira from 14 - 16 March 2016.
+The Madeira Whale Museum (Museu da Baleia da Madeira) invited us to the 30th Annual Conference of the European Cetacean Society at Funchal, Madeira from 14 - 16 March 2016.

-The theme of the conference is Into the Deep: Research and Conservation on Oceanic Marine Mammals
+The theme of the conference was Into the Deep: Research and Conservation on Oceanic Marine Mammals

 THE CONFERENCE ABSTRACT BOOK AND PROGRAMME

 WITH ABSTRACT BOOK, PROGRAMME AND OTHER FEATURES CAN BE DOWNLOADED HERE